 Please refer to the Applicant Portal for how long your visit will last.
 You will have a chance to meet a member of the course team, current students and have a virtual tour of our campuses.
 Full details will follow in the post around 2 weeks before your interview.

 Your interview will take place as part of the open day, please refer to the Applicant Portal for the exact time.

 Your interview will take place with a member of the course team at the time given in the Applicant Portal, it will last around 20-30 minutes.
 You will have the opportunity to ask any questions and you can chat to our current students online using our Ask a Student page.

-For those attending a telephone/online interview, you'll need to upload a link to a short film of your dancing a minimum of 3 minutes in length.
+Before the interview, please upload a link to a short film of your dancing for a minimum of 3 minutes in length.
 The work(s) you upload need to show you, clearly, performing a dance work or series of short dance works created by or for you.

 Think about your responses to questions such as:

-Why do you want to study Dance and Choreography at Falmouth?
+1. Why do you want to study Dance & Choreography at Falmouth?

 A successful applicant will be able to evidence their skills, their enthusiasm and commitment to their subject according to the following criteria: